KevinCHiggins/futur/README.md

 Choose which curriculum to examine via the final command line argument when running the program.

-Tweak the wording of the questions by modifying `question-wordings/template.txt` and `question-wordings/column-renamings.json`.
+Tweak the wording of the questions by modifying `question-wordings/templates.json` and `question-wordings/column-renamings.json`.
 The intention of the latter is to yield more naturalistic prompts with a pronoun like "vous" instead of a bunch of grammatical terms.

 ## Planned features and changes

+- friendlier presentation of due date - "today", "tomorrow", "in 5 minutes"
+- better control and options, a quit key, remove debug text
+- multiple-choice questions (with the Question storing many wrong answers, some of which are randomly chosen when it is asked)
 - improve and refactor the spitballed performance timing (currently spread across two modules)
 - a vocabulary question type (would need a separate vocabulary data file), so probably splitting GuessQuestion into GuessVerbQuestion and GuessTranslationQuestion
 - an option to time your typing to parameterise the performance rating